supermarsx/reader-launcher/readme.md

 ### Release verification and strict gating

-The release workflow now performs several verification steps and publishes the results into the GitHub release body and as attached artifacts:
+The release workflow now performs verification steps and publishes concise verification results into the GitHub release body and as attached artifacts:

-- The build artifacts are attached to the release (non-UPX, UPX where available, and a zip package).
+- The build artifacts are attached to the release (non-UPX, UPX where available, and zip packages).
-- The release workflow runs an automated VirusTotal scan (when a `VIRUSTOTAL_API_KEY` secret is present) and attaches `vt_scan_summary.txt` to the release.
 - The `scripts/verify-release.ps1` helper is invoked for every artifact.
-It compares the artifact's SHA256/SHA512 hashes to `dist/checksums.txt` and optionally queries VirusTotal (when `VIRUSTOTAL_API_KEY` is present).
-The release workflow attaches `vt_verify_summary.txt` so you can review verification results.
+It compares the artifact's SHA256/SHA512 hashes to `dist/checksums.txt`.
+The release workflow attaches a verification summary so you can review results.
-- Optionally enable strict verification to block the release if checksum verification fails or VirusTotal reports malicious/suspicious results.
-This is controlled by setting the repository secret `RELEASE_STRICT_VERIFY` to `true` or `1` in CI — when this secret is present the release step will abort on mismatches/detections.

 These changes aim to make release artifacts more transparent and easier to verify for project maintainers and downstream users.

-### How to verify release artifacts locally (checksums and VirusTotal)
+### How to verify release artifacts locally (checksums)

 When a release is produced the `dist/` folder contains compiled artifacts and a `checksums.txt` file with SHA256 and SHA512 hashes.
 You can verify an artifact you downloaded against the published checksums using PowerShell (Windows) or sha256sum/sha512sum on Unix-like systems.